-The Talar Bozorg restaurant in the El Goli Park is very popular among locals and it is always busy.
+El Goli Park: The Talar Bozorg restaurant in the El Goli Park is very popular among locals and it is always busy.
 Try to visit El Goli park during sunset and finish the evening with a nice dinner at the Talar Bozorg restaurant.

-The best spot in Tabriz for breakfast is the Rahnama dairy cafe in the bazaar.
+Rahnama Dairy cafe: The best spot for breakfast is the Rahnama dairy cafe in the bazaar.
 It’s all about dairy, but the yoghurt with honey is delicious.

 Where to sleep in Tabriz

 Budget: I stayed in Mashad Guesthouse.
 It is very basic, but a good budget option with a great location near the bazaar.
 Another good budget option that you can book online beforehand is the Morvarid hotel

 How to get to Tabriz?

-Tabriz is a trabnsport hub and there are frequent buses to and from Ardabil (4 hours), Qazvin (5 hours) and Tehran (7 hours).
+Tabriz is a transport hub and there are frequent buses to and from Ardabil (4 hours), Qazvin (5 hours), Iranian Kurdistan and Tehran (7 hours).
 You can check the bus times and book your bus tickets on the 1stQuest booking system.